Skip to content:

 All Idaho Falls Public Library cards expire from time to time, even when actively used.
-If you receive an error message indicating your account has expired, or if you otherwise experience a login error, click here for help.
+If you receive an error message indicating your account has expired, or if you otherwise experience a login error, click here for help fixing this problem.

 Card Holder Agreements